 All School Board of Sarasota County Curriculum objectives for high school courses are aligned with the Next Generation Sunshine State Standards.
 Proficiency in reading, writing, mathematics, and science is measured by the Florida Comprehensive Assessment Test (FCAT 2.0), end of course exams, and district assessments.
-Each school will offer courses of study and instruction that reflect the Next Generation Sunshine State Standards in K-12 language arts, mathematics, science, social studies, foreign languages, health and physical education, the arts, and career-technical education, along with the Next Generation Sunshine State Standards for Special Diploma.
+Each school will offer courses of study and instruction that reflect the Common Core State Standards and the Next Generation Sunshine State Standards in K-12 language arts, mathematics, science, social studies, world languages, health and physical education, the arts, and careertechnical education, along with the State Standards for Special Diplomas.
 Instruction will address the skills and competencies that a student must master in order to graduate from high school (F.S.
 1001.03).
-Academically Challenging Curriculum to Enhance Learning (ACCEL) options are available to eligible students.
-(F.S.1002.3105).